jasonltorchinsky/radiative-transfer-amr/experiments/manufactured-solution/README.md

 J. L. Torchinsky, S. Du, and S. N. Stechmann, Angular-Spatial *hp*-Adaptivity for Radiative Transfer with Discontinuous Galerkin Spectral Element Methods, [In Review], (2024).

+Note: There are difficulties with performing this numerical experiment for the full range of the number of degrees of freedom reported in the results.
+These difficulties arise from memory requirements for the largest mesh used to calculate the high-resolution error.
+By disabling this calculation, or using a different machine, this difficulty may be overcome.

 Running the Numerical Experiment
 --------------------------------------------------------------------------------